 - Calpe has a large selection of apartments and rentals for more extended periods.

-Calpe has multiple camping's that are open in the Winter.
-Both for campers, caravans and tents.
+Calpe has multiple camping that is open in the Winter.
+Both for campers, caravans, and tents.
 Most of them have special winter offers.
 As some periods in the winter can be quite busy, it is advisable to make a reservation.

 If you have a Camper or Motorhome, you can find several locations in Calpe.

 - Sol de Calpe: 300 meter (984 feet) from the beach; 88 places, plot around 50m2 all with own electricity, water and drain; Long stay (more than 90 nights) from €9,6 (approx. $9, £7, $12 CAD, $14 AUD); https://www.campingsoldecalpe.com/

 - Paraiso Camper: 800 meter (2625 feet) from the beach; 60 places, plot from 40m2 and up; electricity and water; Long stay (more than 90 nights) from €8 (approx. $8, £6, $11 CAD, $12 AUD); https://paraisocamper.com/

 - Mediterraneo Camper Area: 7 min from the beach; plot from 50m2 all with electricity and water; Long stay (more than 90 nights)